ssi-dk/sepi_point/README.md

 ## Inputs ##

-SepiPoint expects inputs as either fastq or fastq.gz files for paired end reads and fasta-format for assembled genomes.
+SepiPoint expects inputs as .fastq.gz files for paired end reads and fasta-format for assembled genomes.

 In batch mode the specified folder will be parsed for fastq and or fasta-files.
 Fasta files are identified by standard prefixes (.fasta, .fa, .fna) and fastq files must follow standard Illumna naming or simple SRA-like naming convention (*_R1.fastq.gz, *_1.fastq.gz, *.R1.fastq.gz, *.1.fasta.gz)

 ## Outputs ##

-In single isolate mode, all resistance-associated mutations identified will be presented in a tsv-file (results.tsv) like this:
+In single isolate mode, all resistance-associated mutations identified will be presented in a tsv-file (*.results.tsv) like this:

 | Mutation |	Gene |	Position |	Ref |	Alt |	Ref_codon |	Alt_codon |	Alt_frequency |	Category |
 | -------- |	---- |	-------: |	--- |	--- |	--------- |	--------- |	------------- |	-------- |